Political Party Groups

 The leader of a political party is the chair of the party group if he or she is a deputy.
 In case the leader is not a deputy, the chairperson of the group is elected from among the deputies of that party group.
 Deputy chairpersons elected among the members of a party group play an active role in performing the legislative and scrutiny activities.
 They are entitled to represent their party group and table motions on behalf of the party group.

 The principles regarding the activities of the political party groups have been laid down by the internal regulations of the groups.
-The meetings of political party groups are held once a week, mostly on Tuesdays and Wednesdays.
+The meetings of political party groups are held once a week, mostly on Tuesdays.